MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 Use Viva Connections to engage and empower frontline workers and information workers across your organization.
 Viva Connections integrates Microsoft 365 apps and tools to create experiences that meet users where they are, keeps them updated on news and announcements, and provides access to resources from a desktop or mobile device.

-- Use this guide to prepare your organization for Viva Connections through the planning, building, and launching phases
+- Use this guide to prepare your organization for Viva Connections through the planning, [building](build-viva-connections.md), and [launching](launch-viva-connections.md) phases
-- Learn more about the requirements before creating and customizing your organization’s instance of Viva Connections
+- Learn more about the requirements before creating and customizing
-- Discover planning considerations and best practices
+- Discover planning considerations and best practice
 - Get guidance for change management, adoption, and end-user training

 Want to get started now?
 [Follow these steps to create your organization’s instance of Viva Connections](/viva/connections/guide-to-setting-up-viva-connections).